Disc dog: Disc dog training

 Not all dogs immediately understand the concept of the game.
 A dog may not instinctively know to turn and chase after a disc that is thrown over its head.
 To begin, the disc should be thrown straight to the dog at a short distance.
 Once a dog knows how to catch, it can learn the additional concept of running to catch the disc.
 The disc should be thrown at increasing heights, gradually throwing the disc higher, until it finally goes over the dog's head.
 At that point the dog instinctively follows the disc all the way around.

+Mental Stimulation

+Frisbee catching isn't just about physical prowess; it also requires mental focus and problem-solving skills.
+Dogs must anticipate the flight path of the Frisbee, enhancing their cognitive abilities.